 We’re using this information now to develop preliminary trail options and will be exploring them with you during Phase 2 of the Study.

 Stay tuned!
-We’ll post the preliminary trail options this Fall for your review and feedback.
+We’ll post the preliminary trail options this Spring for your review and feedback.

-The Connecting Community Regional Trails Study began in May 2018 and is planned to be complete by the end of 2018.
+The Connecting Community Regional Trails Study began in May 2018 and is planned to be complete in 2019.
 The graphic below shows the planned stages of the project and opportunities for you to be involved.
 The process and timeline will be updated as the project moves forward.
 Check the Take Part! page for announcements about public events or input opportunities.

 Click here for a larger graphic.